static-dev/spike-collections/README.md

 ### Usage

-To get started, just make a `posts` folder (or another name, but adjust the `collections` option), and put a file in there with the following formatting: `YEAR-MONTH-DAY-title.MARKUP`.
+To get started, just make a `posts` folder (or another name, but adjust the `collections` option), and put a file in there.
 So for example:

 ```
 .
 └── posts
-    ├── 2016-07-14-hello-world.sgr
+    ├── hello-world.sgr
-    └── 2016-07-16-second-post.sgr
+    └── second-post.sgr
 ```

 Within each file, you can use yaml front matter to designate metadata, as such: